dokobit/ws-api-php-example/README.md

 ## How to start?

+Check more documentation at https://developers.isign.io

-Request access token at https://www.isign.io/services/contacts#request-access
+Request access token at [here](https://www.isign.io/services/token-request).

 Enter API access token to example in 5th line.